bshaiman/dsp/lessons/statistics/07-statistics.md

 ### Q6.
 Bayesian &amp; Frequentist Comparison
 How do frequentist and Bayesian statistics compare?

 ***At a very remedial level, frequentist statistics apply more towards the traditional, rudimentary examples one might deal with in a class.
 Rolling a dice, drawing a card, etc. It deals only with repeatable, random events.
-Bayesian statistics udnerstands that even if an event is unique, and we do not have prior outcomes to use in prediction of a novel one, there is still relevant information available for use.***
+Bayesian statistics udnerstands that even if an event is unique, and we do not have prior outcomes to use in prediction of a novel one, there is still relevant information available for use.
+For example, how likely a random person in apopulation is to contract a virus might easily be a frequentist statistic.
+How likely a given person is to contract a virus, or how likely it is that a pandemic will arise -- these are would require more Baysian thinking.***

 ---